cweibel/example-terraform-eks/eks_and_fargate/README.md

 This is a simple terraform repo to deploy a small eks cluster.
+An additional file called `add-fargate.tf` has been added to deploy a Fargate Profile defined so that any pods in the `default` namespace are deployed to Fargate.
+Pods in any other namespace will be scheduled on one of the managed node group workers.

 Built using [this terraform module](https://github.com/FairwindsOps/terraform-vpc) based on [this blog post](https://www.fairwinds.com/blog/terraform-and-eks-a-step-by-step-guide-to-deploying-your-first-cluster).